edgelesssys/contrast/docs/docs/examples/emojivoto.md

 By default, mesh certificates are issued with a wildcard DNS entry.
 The web frontend is accessed via load balancer IP in this demo.
 Tools like curl check the certificate for IP entries in the SAN field.
-Validation fails since the certificate doesn't contain any IP entries as a subject alternative name (SAN).
+Validation fails since the certificate contains no IP entries as a subject alternative name (SAN).
 For example, a connection attempt using the curl and the mesh root certificate with throw the following error:

 ```sh